-Campus Center and Residence Halls.
+Campus Center, Howie's Activity Center and Residence Halls.
 Exits are clearly marked and fire extinguishers are located on each floor.

 How to use the fire extinguisher:

 - 1. Pull ring pin. - 2.
 Stand 8 feet back, no closer.
 (If the extinguisher is held too close, it will cause the fire to spread.) - 3.
 Hold extinguisher upright and aim at the base of the fire. - 4.
 Squeeze lever and sweep from side to side.